aryanvx/harada/README.md

 Build a solid freelance business

-Write and publish a book
+Write + publish a book

-Every one gets its own custom 64-task plan.
+Each goal gets its own custom 64-task plan.

 ## Tech Stack